-It is concluded that the challenges to Computer Assisted Language Teaching in LGU include lack of Multimedia technology in the classrooms, teachers' training, teachers' hectic schedule, course content based on written communication, students' promotion criteria based on written communication, exam oriented classroom practices, negligence of oral communication in theory and practice and teacher- centred classrooms.
+It is concluded that the challenges to Computer Assisted Language Teaching at a private sector university include lack of Multimedia technology in the classrooms, lack of teachers' training workshops, teachers' hectic schedule, imbalanced course content with focus on written communication, students' promotion criteria based on written communication, exam-oriented classroom practices, negligence of oral communication in theory and practice and teacher- centred classrooms.
 It is evident that teaching English as a communicative language needs to be catered with technology to improve the communicative competence of university students.
 English language needs to be taught as a living language instead of a bookish language by establishing state of the art English language classrooms or language labs to integrate four skills of English language for an interactive process of teaching and learning.